Healing nervous system – Fear of Abandonment Series: PART 3

 This is your body’s internal GPS it helps your brain know where your limbs and trunk are at all times.
 When this sense is fuzzy or unclear, your system can feel lost, clumsy, or unsafe.

-4. Interoception (Internal Sensing)
+4. Interoception (Healing Nervous System Internal Sensing)

 This is your felt sense of what’s happening inside of you.
 Your breath, heartbeat, hunger, tension.
 It’s intimately connected with emotional regulation and your sense of self.